 BUBS: Your new email sending buddy

-With new sending policy, we’d also like to introduce you to your sending buddy BUBS.
+With a new Acceptable Use Policy, we’d also like to introduce you to your sending buddy BUBS.
 Challenging tasks become more manageable with the help of a friend!

 The raging war between spammers and ISPs has been ongoing for years now.
 Mailjet has been fighting alongside other ISPs to ensure the deliverability and reputation of legitimate senders trying to cut through the noise.
 With 30 million emails being sent through our servers each day, it’s not an easy task.
 Enter BUBS.

 Over the years, consumers have become more educated in identifying spam, which in turn has caused spammers to refine their practices.
 We continue to track these trends and work to improve our algorithms accordingly.
-Most recently, we’ve introduced a new Mailjet Sending Policy, a handy guide that summarizes an improved set of rules our Deliverability Team will enforce to help identify senders that follow best practices from those that don’t.
-With this new sending policy, we’d also like to introduce you to your sending buddy BUBS.
+Most recently, we’ve introduced a new Mailjet's Acceptable Use Policy, a handy guide that summarizes an improved set of rules our Deliverability Team will enforce to help identify senders that follow best practices from those that don’t.
+With this new Acceptable Use Policy, we’d also like to introduce you to your sending buddy BUBS.
 Like most challenging tasks, it becomes much more manageable with the help of a friend.
 Who is he and how does he help?
 Read on and we’ll tell you all about it.